dariaomelkina/MacOS_drivers_instruction/README.md

 More classes [here](https://developer.apple.com/documentation/driverkit).

+A little about some of the classes functionality/meaning:
+* IOService is one of the main classes in the kit, it is the base class for Your driver, it has an I/O Kit lifecycle API: Start/Stop/Terminate.
+* IODispatchQueue is important, because all the methods are invoked on a queue and drivers control their own queues.
+* IODispatchQueue, IOInterruptDispatchSource, IOTimerDispatchSource, IODispatchQueue::DispatchSync, IODispatchQueue::DispatchAsync are also used for event handling.
+* OSAction class (for C Function Pointer representation) encapsulates callback from I/O Kit API.
+* etc

 DriverKit supports different device familes.
 More on each family [here](https://developer.apple.com/documentation/kernel/hardware_families).
 In short, they include such family types as USB, Network, Serial, Audio, and Graphics.

 ### Restriction of the C++ subset: